Dukhovskaya Church: Soviet period

 The Dukhovskaya Church was the last of the Lavra churches in operation during the Soviet period, finally being closed in mid-January 1936.
 A commission, consisting of representatives from the Institute of History, the Communist Academy, Pushkin House, the Academy of Material Culture, the Committee for the Preservation of Monuments, the Museum of the City, and others, proposed that the Dukhovskaya Church be protected in the same way as the Annunciation Church, "because of the presence of a large number of museum valuables and historical burials".
 The proposal was ignored, and in July 1936 the city administration turned the Dukhovskaya Church over to the "Lengorplodovoch" organisation, which demolished many of the funerary monuments to install a boiler room and coal storage.
 The icons were transferred to the Holy Trinity Cathedral, and after numerous public protests, after six months the church was transferred to the OSOAVIAKhIM Aero Club, and then to the Spartak sports society.
 The church then ended up being transferred to the Kirov Plant for use as temporary accommodation.
 A number of monuments were moved from the Dukhovskaya Church by the State Museum of Urban Sculpture to preserve them, and they were placed in the Annunciation Church or the Church of St Lazarus, designated display sites of historical funerary monuments.

 The Dukhovsky wing was returned to the diocese in 1949, and in 1950 a church was briefly consecrated in the building to Saint Alexander Nevsky, but was closed in 1961 during the resumption of the anti-religious campaigns, and the church reverted to the city authorities.
 Up to the early 2000s the building hosted a blood transfusion station.
 The wing was finally restored to the monastery in 2001.
 The building currently houses the governor’s chambers and a number of monastic cells.
 In 2003 the monastery opened a spiritual-educational centre named "Svyatoduhovsky" in the former church.
 The monastery plans to rebuild the former Dukhovskaya Church as a home church.

 Burials

 Burials took place in the church even before its consecration, including that of its founder, Metropolitan Mikhail in 1820.
 Several crypts were constructed under the Dukhovskaya Church, and in 1825 another forty burial places were added at a cost of 1,000 rubles.
 The crypts of the Dukhovskaya Church offered much more burial space than that of the neighbouring Annunciation Church, over the century of its existence there came to be 172 graves, including those of several metropolitans of Saint Petersburg.
-A number of monuments were saved after the church's closure by being transferred to other museum sites in the Lava.
+A number of monuments were saved after the church's closure by being transferred to other museum sites in the Lavra.
 Some, like those of Konstantin Bulgakov, Viktor Kochubey and Natalia Zagryazhskaya were transferred to the Lazarevskoe Cemetery church.
 Others, like those of Mikhail Miloradovich and Dmitry Senyavin, were placed in the Annunciation Church.